nadigerdivya/Interview_Questions/README.md

     - Packaging process.
 7. What version of React you used?
 8. How Diffing algorithm works?
-9. What are the other state management libraries are there apart from Redux.
+9. What are the other state management libraries available for react apart from Redux.

 Redux